Skip to content

 In general, it’s important to let go of the idea that sex is a simple conversation.
 Consent that is mutual and freely given, ongoing and act-specific, sober, and enthusiastic means staying open to our partner’s body and boundaries and asking questions.
 Embodied consent also means staying aware of our own body and boundaries to make sure we include our own needs in our considerations.

-How to respond to your partner
+How to Respond to Your Partner

 It’s necessary to check in with your partner, but it’s also important to recognize that they may not know what they want.
 Women, in particular, are often socialized not to be assertive, especially when it comes to sex.
 For many people, regardless of their age or experience, these types of conversations might be new to them.
 That isn’t to say that they haven’t been having consensual sex, but this kind of open communication and transparency might be unfamiliar.